leo90614/Mini-Ai-Pipeline/README.md

 - **Tokenization:** using the DistilBERT tokenizer (`AutoTokenizer`).
 - **Truncation:** sentences longer than the model’s maximum length are automatically truncated.
 - **Padding:** shorter sentences are padded during batching.
-- **No manual text cleaning:** we intentionally kept sentences simple and natural to simulate a realistic small dataset.
+- **No manual text cleaning:** I intentionally kept sentences simple and natural to simulate a realistic small dataset.

 These steps ensure that the input is standardized before being fed into both the baseline and the AI pipeline.